 - a) Plot a slice of the 4D toy data.
 Compute the PCA representation for q = 2 and plot it as described in the notebook.
-To check you result, the plot should reveal a perfectly round and familiar shape. - b) Map the 2D representation onto a distorted ellipse in 3D, the code for the transformation is provided.
-Do a PCA of this 3D data for q=2 and plot the result.
-Repeat this for a few ellipses and describe in words how the PCA does pick the coordinate system $\mathbf{V}q$ .
+To check your result: The plot should reveal a perfectly round and familiar shape. - b) Map the 2D representation onto a distorted ellipse in 3D, the code for the transformation is provided.
+Do a PCA of this 3D data for q = 2 and plot the result.
+Repeat this for a few ellipses and describe in words how the PCA does pick the coordinate system V_q .